 II.
-THE PARLIAMENT HOUSE,
+THE PARLIAMENT HOUSE.

-This edifice was formerly erected for the Catholic Bishops of Quebec; who at present reside in the east end of the Seminary.
-It commences at the Prescott Gate on Mountain street and extends north-east forty yards, thence it is prolonged, almost at a right angle towards the battery, nearly fifty yards-being about thirty-five deep, and of different elevations.
-The wing now occupied by the House of Assembly was formerly a Chapel, sixty-five feet long, and thirty-five in he in to rly the ain ind ed. ind the rty tue pich breadth.
+THIS edifice was formerly erected for the Catholic Bishops of Quebec; who at present reside in the east end of the Seminary.
+It commences at the Prescott Gate on Mountain street and extends north-cast forty yards, thence it is prolonged, almost at a right angle towards the battery, nearly fifty yards-being about thirty-five deep, and of different elevations.
+The wing now occupied by the House of Assembly was formerly a Chapel, sixty-five feet long, and thirty-five in breadth.
 Adjoining the front on the south is the lobby and wardrobe-the library and the Speaker's chamber succeed-below is the bureau of the Provincial Secretary-and the lower part of the south wing is occupied by the various officers and committees of the House.